Hacksore/oghunt-trmnl/README.md

 ### Simulator

-TODO: we need to not use local LAN ip address
-TODO: we need to allow watching in the preview plugin for src/*
+TODO: create feature reuest, we need to allow watching in the preview plugin for src/*